d9pouces/Moneta/doc/source/configuration.rst

 .. code-block:: bash

-    moneta-manage config ini -v 2
+    moneta-ctl config ini -v 2

-You can also display the actual list of Python settings
+You can also display the actual list of Python settings (for more complex tweaks):

 .. code-block:: bash

-    moneta-manage config python -v 2
+    moneta-ctl config python -v 2

 Here is the complete list of settings: